du5t/spaceship/spaceship-schema.md

 - no barrier to creation by any traveler

-**orbitals** are space colonies. from an social standpoint, they serve as bounded, autonomous territories.
-From an engineering standpoint, this simply means that they are a set of autonomously determined recipients and policies for communication. in other words, they are implicit stores of records.
+**orbitals** are space colonies. from an social standpoint, they serve as bounded, autonomous territories. from an engineering standpoint, this simply means that they are a set of autonomously determined recipients and policies for communication. in other words, they are implicit stores of records. you can think of them as generalisations of "channels" in a chat channel.

 an orbital's boundaries are established through cryptographic measures. by default, records are encrypted with the public keys of, or keys generated from